USM Anywhere Trial Pre-Deployment Checklist

 By conducting a USM Anywhere trial, you’ll quickly see real value in our solution.
-In order to prepare for your first trial call with an AlienVault sales engineer, it’s important that you complete a basic deployment and configuration of the USM Anywhere Sensor.
-If you are unable to complete this prior to your scheduled call, please notify your AlienVault sales representative at least 24 hours in advance.
-We’ll gladly reschedule the call.
+To prepare for your first trial call with an AT&T Cybersecurity sales engineer, it’s important that you complete a basic deployment and configuration of the USM Anywhere Sensor.
+If you are unable to complete this prior to your scheduled call, please notify your AT&T Cybersecurity sales representative at least 24 hours in advance to reschedule the call.

-Trial Pre-Deployment Checklist for AWS, Microsoft Azure, GCP, VMware, and Hyper-V
+Trial Pre-Deployment Checklist for AWS, Azure, GCP, VMware, and Hyper-V

 Sign up for the USM Anywhere Trial to receive an authentication code to deploy a USM Anywhere Sensor.